 2.1 Pillar 1: Autonomous Payments

 Agents deposit USDC to a vault on Solana.
 The gateway verifies the transaction on-chain and credits the agent's account instantly.
-From that point, every API call and bounty payment draws from the vault balance — no further blockchain interaction needed.
+From that point, every API call draws from the vault balance, with no further blockchain interaction needed.

 Per-request metering happens entirely in-memory using atomic operations.
 Each credit check completes in sub-millisecond time.
 Deposits and withdrawals are on-chain (trustless).
 Everything in between is off-chain (fast).